Was ist ein Metaversum?

 • A totality of virtual and physical spaces requires compatible technical standards, protocols, interoperability, digital ownership, blockchain technologies and uniform legislation

-Metaverse: Where did the idea come from?
+Metaverse: Where does the idea come from?

-The same is true for the metaverse, which first appeared as a term in Neal Stephenson's 1992 novel Snow Crash, but is much older as an idea.
-The merging and interaction of reality with virtual 3D spaces can be foand in the cyberpunk genre of the 1980s as well as in modern film interpretations such as "The Matrix" (1999) and "Ready Player One" (2018).
-But the Metaverse isn't just fiction today.
-Practical examples of this have long existed.
+The same applies to the metaverse, which first appeared as a term in Neal Stephenson's 1992 novel "Snow Crash", but as an idea is much older.
+The fusion and interaction of reality with virtual 3D spaces can be found in the cyberpunk genre of the 1980s as well as in modern film interpretations such as “The Matrix” (1999) and “Ready Player One” (2018).
+But the Metaverse is not just fiction today.
+There have been practical examples of this for a long time.

 Example 1: Second Life